BAMeScience/PepGM/readme.md

     Parameter: Path to SearchGUI parameter file. <br>
     Sample data: Path to directory that contains sample raw spectra files. <br>
     Database: Path to directory that contains the reference database. <br>
-    Peptide Shaker: Path to directory that contains the Peptide Shaker binary. <br>
+    Peptide Shaker: Path to directory that contains the PeptideShaker binary. <br>
     Search GUI (folder): Path to directory that contains the SearchGUI binary. <br><br>
     The following paths are part of the recommended project structure for Snakemake workflows.
 Find out more about reproducible Snakemake workflows